-- Posting of Signs: Under the direction of the college president, the Department of Campus Safety shall post proper traffic and parking signs. - Applicability of Regulations: The rules and regulations in this Chapter apply to motor vehicles, motorbikes and bicycles on college campuses or other District property, and are enforceable against students, employees of the District and visitors. - 2.
-Prohibited Acts: The following acts shall constitute violations of these regulations:
+Posting of Signs: Under the direction of the college president, the Department of Campus Safety shall post proper traffic and parking signs.

+Applicability of Regulations: The rules and regulations in this Chapter apply to motor vehicles, motorbikes and bicycles on college campuses or other District property, and are

-- a: Speeding: The operation of a vehicle at a speed greater than is reasonable and prudent under existing conditions.
+- enforceable against students, employees of the District and visitors - f.
+Parking meters: Each college President may install parking meters on campus.
+The college shall send all revenue from meters to the District to pay bond indebtedness. - Prohibited Acts: The following acts shall constitute violations of these regulations: - a.
+Speeding: The operation of a vehicle at a speed greater than is reasonable and prudent under existing conditions.
 The prima facie maximum reasonable and prudent speed on campus streets is twenty (20) miles per hour, and ten (10) miles per hour in parking areas, unless the street or area is otherwise posted. - Double parking, or otherwise parking, standing or stopping so as to impede the flow of traffic. - c.
 Driving the wrong way on a one-way street or lane. - d.
 Driving on the wrong side of the roadway. - Improper parking, so that any portion of a vehicle is outside the marked limits of a parking space. - f.
 Parking in unauthorized areas, as illustrated by, but not limited to those areas posted as visitor parking, no parking, handicapped parking or loading zones, designated crosswalks, motorcycle areas, or other unauthorized areas as designated by sign. - g.
 Parking trailers or boats on campus. - Parking or driving in areas other than those designated for vehicular traffic, as illustrated by, but not limited to courtyards, sidewalks, lawns, or curb areas. - i.
-Failure to display a parking permit. - Collision with another vehicle, a person, sign or immovable object. - k.
+Failure to display a parking permit. - j.
+Collision with another vehicle, a person, sign or immovable object. - k.
 Reckless driving. - Failure to yield the right-of-way to pedestrians in designated crosswalks. - m.
-Violation of any state law regulating vehicular traffic. - Tow-away Areas: A vehicle may be towed if parked without authority in the following areas: - a.
+Violation of any state law regulating vehicular traffic. - Parking in an area regulated by a parking meter without parking being authorized. - Tow-away Areas: A vehicle may be towed if parked without authority in the following areas: - a.
 Handicapped parking - b.
 Fire lanes - c.
 Courtyards - d.
 "No Parking" zones - e.
-Areas other than those designated for vehicular traffic - f.
+Areas other than those designated for vehicular traffic - .
 Other unauthorized areas as designated by sign.